Philippa Schuyler Papers

 Related Material

-See also the papers of Ms. Schuyler's father, George S. Schuyler.
-For related material by Ms. Schuyler in our Rare Books holdings, please refer to SUMMIT, our main catalog .
+See also the papers of Ms. Schuyler's father, George S. Schuyler .
+For related material by Ms. Schuyler in our Rare Books holdings, please refer to the Classic Catalog.
+Copies of Kathryn M. Talalay's biography, Composition in Black and White: The life of Philippa Schuyler (1995) is available in the circulating collection on the 4th floor of Bird Library and in Rare Books.

 Subject Headings